-The liftgate glass feature operates as long as the ignition is in the 3 (ON) position and the vehicle is in P (Park).
-The panic feature operates with the key in the 1 (OFF/LOCK) position and the 2 (ACCESSORY) position.
+The liftgate glass feature operates as long as vehicle speed is less thann 5 mph (8 km/h).
+The panic feature operates with the key in the 1 (OFF/LOCK) position.

 If there is any potential remote keyless entry problem with your vehicle, ensure ALL remote entry transmitters are brought to the dealership, to aid in troubleshooting.